google-deepmind/fancyflags/README.md

 )
 ```

-## "Auto" flags for functions and other structures.
+## "Auto" flags for functions and other structures {#auto}

-`fancyflags` also provides `ff.DEFINE_auto` which automatically generates a dict
+`fancyflags` also provides `ff.DEFINE_auto` which automatically generates a flag
-flag declaration corresponding to the signature of a given callable.
-The return
+declaration corresponding to the signature of a given callable.
+The return value
-value will also carry the correct type information.
+will also carry the correct type information.

 For example the callable could be a constructor